-The typical Retail Theft case is what is commonly considered shoplifting.
-It's basically walking out of a store without paying for merchandise.
+The typical Retail Theft case is what is commonly known as Shoplifting.
+Retail Theft is basically walking past the cash register, or walking out of a store, without paying for merchandise.
 If you walk past the last place of purchase, which is usually the cash register, without paying for something, you are considered to be committing the Illinois crime of Retail Theft.
-You can also be charged with a Retail Theft if you change the price tags on an item or it you intentionally failed to scan something at a self-checkout counter.
-Most people think that if they are stopped by store security if they just apologize and pay for the item then nothing will happen.
-Or if the police are called to the store and they are nice to the police and apologize for what they did that nothing will happen to them.
+You can also be charged with a Retail Theft if you change the price tags on an item or it you intentionally failed to scan something at a self-checkout counter, something that is becoming increasingly common with stores installing more and more self-checkout machines.
+Most people think that if they are stopped by store security and they just apologize and pay for the item then nothing will happen.
+Or, if the police are called to the store and they are nice to the police and apologize for what they did that nothing will happen to them.
 Nothing could be further from the truth.
 Walking out of the store, or past a cash register, without paying for something is a very serious crime in Illinois.
 You can be arrested and charged with a crime that could carry a potential jail sentence.
 Any statements you make to the store security or to the police can be used against you in court.

-James Dimeas has spent 25 years representing people charged with Retail Theft.
-He has seen virtually every type of case possible.
-He has been exposed to the surveillance and investigative techniques of all of the major retailers and understands how store security investigates retail theft cases and how they compile and store their evidence.
-His experience with Retail Theft cases gives him the ability to challenge cases in a unique and complex manner.
-His extensive experience with Retail Theft cases has given him an understanding of Retail Theft cases that only experience can give an attorney.
-James Dimeas will use his understanding and experience with Retail Theft cases to expose weaknesses in the state’s case and make sure that this case does not stay on your record and does not follow you around the rest of your life.What is Considered Retail Theft in Illinois?
+James Dimeas has spent over-29 years representing people charged with Retail Theft.
+James Dimeas has seen virtually every type of Retail Theft case possible.
+James Dimeas has been exposed to the surveillance and investigative techniques of all of the major retailers and understands how store security investigates Retail Theft cases and how they compile and store their evidence.
+James Dimeas has extensive experience with Retail Theft and Shoplifting cases which makes it possible for him to challenge Retail Theft cases in a unique and complex manner.
+James Dimeas the type of experience with Retail Theft cases that gives him an understanding of Retail Theft cases that only experience can give an attorney.
+James Dimeas will use his understanding and experience with Retail Theft cases to expose weaknesses in the state’s case and make sure that a Retail Theft case does not stay on your record and follow you around the rest of your life.
+Passing a background check is absolutely critical in today's tight and competitive job market.
+Any potential employer who sees a Retail Theft charge on a background search would probably be unwilling to hire you.What is Considered a Retail Theft in Illinois?

 The criminal Retail Theft Illinois statute can be found at 720 ILCS 6/16-25.
-The most obvious way that you can be guilty of a Retail Theft in Illinois is by walking past the cash register, or out of a store with something without paying for it.
+The most obvious way that you can be guilty of a Retail Theft in Illinois is by walking past the cash register, or out of a store, with something without paying for it.
 But sometimes it's not that simple.
 There are other things you can do that could make you guilty of a Retail Theft in Illinois.

 If you alter the price tag of an item you can be guilty of a Retail Theft even if you paid for the item.
-This includes altering the barcode of an item so that the effect is that the price of the item changes.
+This includes altering the bar-code of an item so that the effect is that the price of the item changes.

 Not returning an item that has been leased within 10 days after receiving written notice demanding return of the item.
 This type of Retail Theft charge is less common but it does happen.